SkillsFundingAgency/das-enterprise-automation-test-suite/README.md

 This is a SpecFlow-Selenium functional testing framework created using Selenium WebDriver with NUnit and C# in SpecFlow BDD methodology and Page Object Pattern.

 ## Prerequisites to run the application:
-1. Visual Studio
+1. Visual Studio (2017 with V15.9 or higher).
+Please check and upgrade your IDE if this is not the case.
+2. Download appropriate 'Dot Net Core 2.2' version matching Visual Studio version.
+NOTE: If you have been using .NET Framework so far, you might not have this installed in your computer at the moment.
-2. Browsers (Chrome, Firefox, IE)
+3. Browsers (Chrome, Firefox, IE)

 ## Set Up:
 All other dependencies (ex: Selenium, drivers etc) are packaged within the solution using NuGet package manager.
 Once the solution is imported and built all the dependencies will be available within the solution.